How do I reset the master user password for my Amazon RDS DB instance?

 - Enter the master user password you want to use in the New Master Password field.

-Note: The change is applied asynchronously, as soon as possible, and this change ignores the Apply Immediately setting.
+Note: The password change is asynchronous, and applies as soon as possible.
+This change ignores the Apply Immediately setting.

 - Choose Continue, and then choose Modify DB Instance.

-The Status field for your DB instance on the RDS dashboard changes to resetting-master-credentials.
+The Status field for your RDS DB instance on the RDS dashboard changes to resetting-master-credentials.
 When the modification is complete, the Status column changes to Available.
-You can also modify a DB instance using the Amazon RDS API or the AWS Command Line Interface (AWS CLI).
+You can also modify an RDS DB instance using the Amazon RDS API or the AWS Command Line Interface (AWS CLI).